General Surgery Residency

 Our ultimate goal is to make sure our residents are exposed to all types of practices and as many surgical cases as possible before entering the workforce.
 SIU has always been known for being on the leading edge of surgical education.

-John Mellinger, MD, FACS, former program director for the SIU General Surgery Residency Program agrees.
+John Mellinger, MD, FACS, retired program director for the SIU General Surgery Residency Program agrees.
 “The opportunity to have our trainees spend this time in a rural setting, working with surgeons committed to the health needs of that population, is an important way of living out our mission to serve the health-care needs of the population of central and southern Illinois.
 Short of such experience, it will be difficult for surgeons in training to appreciate and be attracted to consider the merits of such a practice as they mature in their own career plans.
 We are very excited to partner with the SIH institutions and surgeons in this endeavor.”
-Dr. Mellinger is professor and chair of the SIU general surgery division.

 All residents/fellows may be permitted up to